agmbk/DECALOG_POC/README.md

 ## How to use it

 Search a location with the help of the Google map.
-The weather will be automatically synced with the current displayed location.
+The weather will be automatically synced with the currently displayed location.
 A click on the weather shows a pop-up with the daily weather
 Enjoy !